g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 HTTP works on a client-server architecture, in which web browsers and other clients send requests for resources to servers, who then provide the desired data.
 The stateless exchange of requests and answers makes each transaction independent of earlier exchanges.

 ### What are the different methods in HTTP?
-The action to be taken on a resource is specified by one of the several verbs, or methods, defined by HTTP.
-GET (retrieve data), POST (submit data), PUT (update data), DELETE (delete data), and other [methods](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/HTTP-methods) are frequently used.
+The action to be taken on a resource is specified by one of the several verbs, or methods, defined by HTTP.[GET](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) (retrieve data), [POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) (submit data), [PUT](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PUT) (update data), [DELETE](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/DELETE) (delete data), and other [methods](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/HTTP-methods) are frequently used.

 ### What is the difference between HTTP and HTTPS?
 A secure variant of HTTP, known as [HTTPS](https://en.wikipedia.org/wiki/HTTPS) (Hypertext Transfer Protocol Secure), encrypts data while it is transferred between clients and servers.
 For secure communication, including online banking and e-commerce, HTTPS is frequently utilized.